Bury (Manchester) Driving Test Centre

 How many tests are taken at Bury (Manchester) each year?

-How do I book a driving test at Bury (Manchester)?
+How do I book a test at Bury (Manchester) and what do I need?

 How long is the wait for a driving test at Bury (Manchester)?